Memorials

 Falklands Memorial Plantation

-Created 12-08-2005 Last update 12-08-2005
+Created 12-08-2005 Last update 05-01-2014

 During April 1982 the United Kingdom went to war with Argentina in a dispute over British sovereignty of the Falkland Islands.
 This event became known as The Falklands Conflict.
-On 14 June 1982 Argentine forces surrendered to Major-General Jeremy Moore; it had taken the lives of 255 British servicemen to make this happen.
+On 14 June 1982 Argentine forces surrendered to Major-General Jeremy Moore; it had taken the lives of 255 British servicemen and 3 civilians to make this happen.

 Contributor: Richard Jones - Portsdown Hill Countryside Officer